FALCON: Scalable Reasoning over Inconsistent ALC Ontologies

 \subsubsection{Datasets}

-We use four ontologies for evaluation with special, respective properties for different use cases.
-(1) \textbf{Family}: The Family ontology is sufficiently small to manually evaluate learned representations and models as we can inspect the generated degrees of memberships; this also allows us to identify ``unprovable'' axioms, i.e., axioms that are neither entailed nor disproved (false in all possible models).
-Such axioms are crucial for open-world reasoning, and thus we use the Family ontology to test the open-world semantic entailment capability of $\ModelName{}$ by inspecting the degrees of memberships in multiple models.
-The Family ontology is defined in Eqn. \ref{family_ontology} in Supplementary Materials.
-(2) \textbf{Pizza}: The Pizza Ontology\footnote{https://protege.stanford.edu/ontologies/pizza/pizza.owl} is an ontology that is widely used in teaching the Semantic Web.
-It is of moderate size and complexity and gives rise to several non-trivial inferences.
-We can add axioms that make it inconsistent, e.g., by generating an individual that is both a Meaty Pizza and a Vegetarian Pizza (which are disjoint in the Pizza Ontology).
-In this way, we can evaluate the robustness of $\ModelName{}$ to inconsistency using a complex ontology.
-(3) \textbf{HPO}: The Human Phenotype Ontology \cite{hpo} is a large real-world ontology used widely in clinical applications and biomedical research.
-We include gene-to-phenotype annotations\footnote{https://hpo.jax.org/app/download/annotation} in the form of $\exists anno.Phenotype(gene)$ to the ABox, and we use gene--gene interactions (GGI) in BioGRID\footnote{https://downloads.thebiogrid.org/BioGRID} in the form of $interacts(gene_1, gene_2)$ in the ABox.
-In this way, we can test whether $\ModelName{}$ can help scientific fact discovery in the biomedical domain by incorporating \ALC-based background knowledge.
-(4) \textbf{Yeast}: We also include a frequently used benchmark dataset\footnote{https://bio2vec.cbrc.kaust.edu.sa/data/elembeddings/el-embeddings-data.zip} for predicting protein--protein interactions (PPI) in yeast to enable fair comparison with other ontology embedding methods \cite{kulmanov2019embeddings, xiong22_iswc}.
+We use four ontologies for evaluation with special properties for different use cases.
+(1) \textbf{Family ontology}, defined in Eqn.
+1 in Supplementary Materials, to test the open-world reasoning.
+(2) \textbf{Pizza Ontology}\footnote{https://protege.stanford.edu/ontologies/pizza/pizza.owl} for para-consistent reasoning by, e.g., generating an individual that is both a Meaty Pizza and a Vegetarian Pizza (which are disjoint in the Pizza Ontology).
+(3) Human Phenotype Ontology (\textbf{HPO}) \cite{kohler2021human} for scientific fact discover over large human-made \ALC{}-ontologies.
+We include gene-to-phenotype annotations\footnote{https://hpo.jax.org/app/download/annotation} in the form of $\exists anno.Phenotype(gene)$ to the ABox, and we use gene--gene interactions (GGI) in BioGRID\footnote{https://downloads.thebiogrid.org/BioGRID}\cite{oughtred2021biogrid} in the form of $interacts(gene_1, gene_2)$ in the ABox.
+(4) \textbf{Yeast} dataset\footnote{https://bio2vec.cbrc.kaust.edu.sa/data/elembeddings/el-embeddings-data.zip} for predicting protein--protein interactions (PPI) to compare with other ontology embedding methods \cite{kulmanov2019embeddings,xiong22_iswc}.